BarisSenel/PandoraScripts/README.md

 - The boy who wrote this code went blind! :trollface:

-Are you too stupid to understand how to run a code?
+Are you too idiot to understand how to run a code?
 PERFECT !
 Here is the Spam Script show case [![SCRIPTSHOWCASEFORIDIOTS](https://img.youtube.com/vi/sNzVXwApfDk/0.jpg)](https://www.youtube.com/watch?v=sNzVXwApfDk)

+CLICK IT 💀